speterlin/quant-trading/README.md

 My quant-trading directory is on GitHub so I can access / change code from other computers with pull / push git (not iCloud due to ChatGPT virtual environment warning mentioned above).
 I also access my spare computer which runs (like a server) 24/7 via Chrome Remote Desktop (highly recommend if using a spare computer to access that computer from another labtop to deal with issues like restarting if python scripts all of a sudden freeze or run into unforeseen errors - happens more often than you think - or to get rid of working memory / cache which takes over the storage of that computer).

-This script (below) is run after virtual environment is properly set up, personal module is set up and located in `env/lib/python<<python_version>>/site-packages/personal.py` (like where package directories `stocks_speterlin` and `stocks_crypto` are downloaded so `personal` module can be imported and variables called like `personal.<<variable_name>>`).
+This script (below) is run after virtual environment is properly set up, personal module is set up and located in `env/lib/python<<python_version>>/site-packages/personal.py` (like where package directories `speterlin_stocks` and `speterlin_crypto` are downloaded so `personal` module can be imported and variables called like `personal.<<variable_name>>`).
 All code below (in this section and below sections) is run in an active virtual environment (run `source env/bin/activate` before running actual script or entering `python` to enter the virtual environment shell and enter code manually).

 Stocks:
 `(env) ~/Developer/quant-trading (master) $ python programs/stocks/stocks_alpaca_<<your_username>>.py`